British Airways-owner IAG confident on future payouts

+BRIEF-Diageo ceo says no major impact if united states were to revert to wto trade arrangements

+* Diageo ceo says prudent to assume environment in brazil is not getting better in near term

-LONDON British Airways-owner IAG (ICAG.L) will continue to generate attractive returns for shareholders despite a difficult 2016 which forced it to lower some of its longer-term targets, its finance chief said on Friday.
+LONDON Nov 4 British Airways-owner IAG will continue to generate attractive returns for shareholders despite a difficult 2016 which forced it to lower some of its longer-term targets, its finance chief said on Friday.

 "The group is very well prepared to continue developing an attractive shareholder return," Chief Financial Officer Enrique Dupuy de Lome told investors at the airline company's capital markets day.